oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/design-considerations-01-construction-principles.md

 ## Construction Principles

-The OpenEoX Core schema describes a map for well-known named transition events (like end-of-support) to dates.
+The OpenEoX Core schema describes a map for well-known named transition events (like end-of-life) to dates.
 Producers use this mapping to bind products to this minimal set of life cycle events.

 Other schemata provide models to add the data needed for product identification.
-Examples for, such schemata are:
+Examples for such schemata are:

 - OpenEoX Shell
 - OpenEoX API
 - integration into the product itself (for example via SNMP calls)
 - integration into other standards (for example CSAF)

-This separation provides actionable, structured, and validated lifecycle information with the goal to offer complete automation.
+This separation provides actionable, structured, and validated life cycle information with the goal to offer complete automation.

 The chosen data format and version "JSON Schema Draft 2020-12" \[JSc2020] allows